-3. Sell a product or service which people need rather than want, which they instantly understand, and which they feel comfortable buying without having to consult anyone else first.
+It also needs to be something that they instantly understand, and which they feel comfortable buying without having to consult anyone else first.
 Umbrellas at £10 each are a better bet than hot tubs at £10,000 each.

 The British Chambers of Commerce runs free events for start-ups; Startup Britain has an enterprise calendar on its website listing events for entrepreneurs around the country, many of them free.
 The Business and IP centre at the British Library has a wealth of resources for start-ups.

-7. Do virtually all the work yourself – and plough virtually all income straight back into the business.
+Plough virtually all income straight back into the business.
 Thankless and austere, yes, but also the only way you will be able to build up enough cash reserves to invest in new equipment or premises, and so grow the business.

-8. If you have a job, hold onto it.
-Start your business in your spare time and only give up your day job once your venture is able to pay you a wage.
+A surefire solution to the question of how to start a business with no money is to start your business in your spare time and only give up your day job once your venture is able to pay you a wage.
 If the venture doesn’t work out, you still have your job.
 If it does, the transition to being your own boss will be a lot less risky.